ErenArabacioglu/MELIHEREN_ARABACIOGLU_QA/README.md

 # Insider QA Project

-This project contains a simple Selenium automation framework for the Insider QA assignment.
+This project contains a simple Selenium automation framework for the Insider QA task.
 It was developed using **Python**, **Selenium** and **PyTest**, following the **Page Object Model (POM)** structure.

 ### The tests include: